Supriya Sahu: Revenue

-During Sahu's tenure as Director-General of Doordarshan, the public broadcaster's revenues increased to Rs 827.51 during the financial year 2016–17.
-It surpassed its annual target of Rs 800 crore and posted a growth of Rs 318.06 crore if compared to the previous financial year.
-In order to increase its revenue, Doordarshan started adopting new strategies including the auction of slots on DD Freedish and planned to auction its prime time slots.
+During Sahu's tenure as Director-General of Doordarshan, the public broadcaster's revenues increased to Rs 827.51 crores during the financial year 2016–17.
+It surpassed its annual target of Rs 800 crore and posted a growth of Rs 318.06 crore compared to the previous financial year.
+To increase its revenue, Doordarshan started adopting new strategies including the auction of slots on DD Freedish and planned to auction its prime time slots.
 In 2018, Doordarshan also recorded its top viewership on Republic Day i.e. 38 million viewers on a single day.

 In April 2019, she announced that Doordarshan had recorded its highest revenue in the last five years, was no longer a loss-making organisation.
 In 2014–15, Doordarshan reported a net collection of Rs 884.2 crore, whereas in 2018–19, it hasgone up to Rs 943.8 crore.

 Programming

 Besides, Doordarshan has started various new programming initiatives under her leadership.
 It includes Doordarshan launching two new science channels i.e. DD Science and India Science.
 These channels aim to boost scientific temperament among the people.
 Two channels will have science-based documentaries, studio-based discussions, virtual walkthroughs of scientific institutions, interviews and short films and will be free to access.
 In December 2018, Supriya Sahu launched DD Roshni, an educational channel as part of its partnership with Bruhat Bengaluru Mahanagara Palike and Microsoft.
 DD has launched ‘Mahila Kisan Awards’, a reality show that tells the stories of unsung women heroes of Indian agriculture.

 Doordarshan also launched Kashmiri version of Kaun Banega Crorepati, which will be broadcast on DD Kashir with vernacular name Kus Bani Koshur Karorpaet.
 The show will be produced by Studio Next of Sony Pictures who hold the licence to produce the KBC format in India.